Actenoides

 Actenoides is a genus of kingfishers in the subfamily Halcyoninae.

 The genus Actenoides was introduced by the French ornithologist Charles Lucien Bonaparte in 1850.
 The type species is Hombron's kingfisher (Actenoides hombroni).
-The name of the genus is from the classical Greek aktis, aktinos for "beam" or "brightness" and -oidēs for "resembling".
+The name of the genus is from the Ancient Greek aktis, aktinos for "beam" or "brightness" and -oidēs for "resembling".
 A molecular study published in 2017 found that the genus Actenoides, as currently defined, is paraphyletic.
 The glittering kingfisher in the monotypic genus Caridonax is a member of the clade containing the species in the genus Actenoides.

+Species

 The genus contains the following species: